 The Derek Jarman Lab is the media hub at Birkbeck offering filmmaking training, support and facilities to its postgraduate students.
 The practical skills we teach are complemented by media theory insights and multidisciplinary collaboration.
 The Lab is also active in organizing events, producing films and encouraging moving image research.

-The Derek Jarman Lab is part of the Birkbeck’s Institute and is chaired by Colin MacCabe.
+The Derek Jarman Lab is part of the Birkbeck Institute and is chaired by Colin MacCabe.
 We are also supported by the University of Pittsburgh.

 Our first feature-length documentary, The Seasons in Quincy: Four Portraits of John Berger, premiered at the Berlin International Film Festival in February 2016.
 Go to seasonsinquincy.com for details.

 The Seasons in Quincy is the result of a five-year project by Tilda Swinton, Colin MacCabe and Christopher Roth to produce a portrait of the intellectual and storyteller John Berger.
 It was produced by the Derek Jarman Lab in collaboration with the composer Simon Fisher Turner.
-It will premiere at Berlin International Film Festival on February 13th.
+It premiered at Berlin International Film Festival in February 2016.
 See seasonsinquincy.com for details.

 Six years ago the students of the London Consortium, a graduate programme in the humanities and cultural studies, acquired cameras and editing equipment.
 Their first step was to start a small co-operative business renting themselves out to arts institutions to record and edit conferences.
 This business grew out of its training programme which is now very polished.
 In 2013 Birkbeck decided to continue the experiment for three years as the Derek Jarman Lab.